tincan-linux/tincan-linux.github.io/site/wiki/arc.md

   $ arc b gcc

-  Installs the 'gcc' package, and prints all output from the build script to the terminal (output will still be stored to the log file as well).
+  Installs the 'gcc' and 'zlib' packages, and prints all output from the build script to the terminal (output will still be stored to the log files as well).

-  $ arc vb gcc
+  $ arc vb gcc zlib

   Sync the local repositories with upstream and perform a full system upgrade, automatically bypassing all confirmation prompts.